Apple TV 4K – Fourth-Generation, 2025 – What to expect

 • 3rd Generation, 2022 – Added superior A15 Bionic chip, Two versions: Wi-Fi6 only and Wi-Fi + Gigabit Ethernet (with Thread.
 Added support for HDR10+ and USB-C charging on the Siri Remote

 If you compare those capabilities to other smart streaming boxes, Apple wins or jointly wins every category except Cloud Gaming and price.
-The company has not been playing technology catch-up for once, so 4K TV’s future lies in better performance and NEW capabilities.
+The company has not been playing technology catch-up for once, so 4K TV’s future lies in improved performance and NEW integrative capabilities.

 Apple TV 4K – Growing Competencies